Chulii/omavibes/README.md

 ## Soundpacks

-OmaVibes includes 25 bundled keyboard soundpacks inside the `packs/` directory.
+OmaVibes includes the bundled soundpacks inside the `packs/` directory.

 The soundpacks are included with the plugin so OmaVibes works immediately after installation without requiring users to download additional soundpacks.